reyk/openiked/README.md

 * NAT-T:
 NAT-T is only supported on OpenBSD and Darwin (OS X).
 The NAT-T API is not standardized in PFKEYv2, not even on a semi-level, and differs in most operating systems, if supported at all.

+* Crypto algorithms:
+Some of the crypto algorithms are either not supported on other systems or not implemented correctly.
+For example, Linux still uses the broken pre-standard version of hmac-sha2-256 by default that was specified with 96 bit truncation instead of the standard 128 bit truncation.
+The common workaround that allows to specify the truncation length would be to use Linux' non-standard XFRM kernel API instead of PFKEYv2.

 Reyk